4. Lists and attributes#

 ## [1] 1 1 0 0 0

 Lists are generalised vectors.
 They can be comprised of R objects of any kind, also other lists.
-This is why we classify them as recursive (and not atomic) objects.
+It is why we classify them as recursive (and not atomic) objects.
 They are especially useful wherever there is a need to handle some multitude as a single entity.

 The most straightforward way to create a list is by means of the list function: